 Past due status of our notes receivable is determined based upon the contractual terms of the note.
 When a note receivable becomes 60 days delinquent, we stop accruing interest on the note receivable.
 The interest on nonaccrual loans is accounted for on the cash basis until qualifying for return to accrual.
 Loans are returned to accrual when all principal and interest amounts contractually due are brought current and future payments are reasonably assured.
 Loans on a nonaccrual status were immaterial at December 31, 2015 and 2014.
 The ability to collect our notes receivable is measured based on current and historical information and events.
 We consider numerous factors including: length of delinquency, estimated costs to lease or sell, and repossession history.
 Our experience supports a high recovery rate for notes receivable; however there is some degree of uncertainty about the recoverability of our investment in these notes receivable.
 We are generally able to recover our recorded investment in uncollectible notes receivable by repossessing the homes on the notes retained by us and repurchasing the homes on the collateralized receivables, and subsequently selling or leasing these homes to potential residents in our communities.
 We have established a loan loss reserve based on our estimated unrecoverable costs associated with repossessed/repurchased homes.
-We estimate our unrecoverable costs to be the repurchase price of the home collateralizing the note receivable plus repair and remarketing costs in excess of the estimated selling price of the home being repossessed.
+We estimated selling price of the home being repossessed.
 A historical average of this excess cost is calculated based on prior repossessions/repurchases and is applied to our estimated annual future repossessions to create the allowance for both installment and collateralized notes receivable.